AhmadAymanA99/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components
+    │   ├── Book.js # this is the book component responsible for displaying the book and change it's shelf.
+    │   ├── BookSearch.js # Search component resbonsible to searching and change shelf if needed.
+    │   ├── Shelf.js # Every Shelf have it's title and books the component filter book array for only books that has the same shelf name and call
+    │   │            # ...the Book component.
+    │   └── ShelfsList.js # this responsible to load books into the App and keep it in it's state and call Shelf components.
+    │
+    │
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains ShelfList Component and BookSearch Component.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.